 The Company has accounted for all of these acquisitions using the purchase method of accounting, and accordingly, the net assets and results of operations of the acquired companies have been included in the Company's financial statements since the respective acquisition dates.
 The purchase price, including direct costs, of the Company's acquisitions was allocated to assets acquired, including intangible assets and liabilities assumed, based on their respective fair values at the acquisition dates.
-The valuation of the Company's acquired assets and liabilities for the acquisitions are preliminary, and as a result, the allocation of the acquisition costs among tangible and intangible assets may change.

-(4) Goodwill and Other Intangible Assets
+(5) Goodwill and Other Intangible Assets